 The Performance Project at University Settlement

-Village-related art activities and lots of information about advocacy for preservation in our neighborhoods!
+Enjoy some Village-related art activities and learn more about advocacy for preservation in our neighborhood!

 Participating Organizations – 2020